-Mary was admitted to the Mount Alvernia Hospital for laser laparoscopy for suspected endometriosis in November 1997.
+Mary was admitted to the Mount Alvernia Hospital for laser laparoscopy for suspected endometriosis.
 During the surgery, Mary was anaesthetised, but she was not ventilated with oxygen for a period of about 10 minutes due to the negligence of the consultant anaesthetist.

 The anaesthetist also failed to ventilate Mary continuously for some hours following the surgery to ensure adequate oxygenation.